-This Chart Shows You Exactly How to Air-Fry Your Favorite Foods
+This Chart Shows You the Air-Fryer Cook Times for Your Favorite Foods

 Can't figure out the air-fryer cooking time you need for your favorite fried food?
 We've broken it down for you in this chart.

 Determining how long to air-fry recipes can be a challenge.
-(Especially when there are so many tasty things you can make in an air-fryer!)
-That’s why we’ve pulled together everyone’s favorite air-fryer recipes—from chicken wings to ravioli—and decoded how long they’ll take in your trusty air fryer.
+Especially when there are so many tasty things you can make in an air-fryer!

 Air-Fryer Cooking Chart